DonMVB/aws/AWS_Assoc_SAA_C02.md

 - An example ARN for an S3 item is: arn:aws:s3:::a45fg94g223cq6 in a given VPC.
 - S3 supports two URL styles: *virtual hosted* and *path* style.
 Virtual-hosted-style URLs are of the form http://bucket.s3-aws-region.amazonaws.com, and path-style URLs are the traditional URLs you’ve seen: https://s3-aws-region.amazonaws.com/bucket-name.
 (AWS-CSAPT)
-- Format: S3-Region.amazonaws.com/bucket_name (after domain name).
+- Format: For all but us-east-1, the format is S3-RegionName.amazonaws.com/bucket_name (after domain name).
+In us-east-1, it is s3.amazonaws.com.
 For a new bucket in us-east-2 named "ytmProfilePictures", the S3 URL is: https://s3-us-east-2.amazonaws.com/ytmProfilePictures because for direct access, the bucket name comes after the region FQDN.
 - For static web hosting if you want images uploaded to 'images', the URL is: https://ytmProfilePictures.s3-website-us-east-2.amazonaws.com/images because the bucket name is part of the FQDN.
 - Presigned URL's allow non AWS users object access.
 The creater assignes permissions.
 Presigned URL's allow access to a private bucket w/o requiring AWS credentials.